zaproxy/zap-api-docs/source/includes/auth.md

 **Step 5.
 Add a valid user and password**

-Create a user account (an existing user in your application) with valid credentials in ZAP.
+Add a user account (an existing user in your application) with valid credentials in ZAP.
 You can create multiple users if your application exposes different functionality based on user roles.
 Additionally, you should also set valid session management when configuring the authentication for your application.
 Currently, ZAP supports cookie-based session management and HTTP authentication based session management.